JyothiNarsini/nlp/README.md

-**SE23MAID015-A3.zip** file consists of 4 folders named codes, data, models, word_vectors.
+**SE23MAID012-A3.zip** file consists of 4 folders named Coding, Dataset, Models, Word_vectors.
-- codes folder consists of 2 files fastText_code.ipynb & word2vec_code.ipynb
+- Coding folder consists of 2 files fastText_code.ipynb & word2vec_code.ipynb
-- data folder consists of dataset "aclimdb"
+- Dataset folder consists of dataset "aclimdb"
-- model folder consists of 2 files fasttext_model.npy and word2vec_model.npy(files where trained models are stored)
+- Models consists of 2 files FastTextModel.npy and Word2VecModel.npy(files where trained models are stored)
-- word_vectors folder consists of 2 .txt files - word_vectors_fastText.txt and word_vectors_word2vec.txt which consists of word embeddings
+- Word_vectors folder consists of 2 .txt files - word_vectors_fastText.txt and word_vectors_word2vec.txt which consists of word embeddings

 **How to execute .ipynb files**
 1. open any one of the file say for one ex.fastText_code.ipynb which consists of 2 codes in 2 differnt cells.
 2. First code is the one which is used to generate the word vectors from fastText model.
-Those word vectors are stored in a file named "word_vectors_fastText.txt" and the model is stored in a file "fasttext_model.npy".
+Those word vectors are stored in a file named "word_vectors_fastText.txt" and the model is stored in a file "FastTextModel.npy".
 3. The second code is to train the rnn model for sentiment classification task using the pre-trained model and word embeddings/word vectors.
 Thernn model is trained and then  tested using the test data and loss is calculated after every epoch.
 4. The Evaluation metrics like Accuracy, precision, recall and f1-score is printed.